Write Transactions - Android SDK¶

 Realm Database uses a highly efficient storage engine to persist objects.
 You can create objects in a realm, update objects in a realm, and eventually delete objects from a realm.
 Because these operations modify the state of the realm, we call them writes.

-All writes to Realm must be within a transaction.
+Realm handles writes in terms of transactions.
 A transaction is a list of read and write operations that Realm treats as a single indivisible operation.
 In other words, a transaction is all or nothing: either all of the operations in the transaction succeed or none of the operations in the transaction take effect.

 All writes must happen in a transaction.